studyportals/product-deploy/README.md

 Copy the folder `opts.from` into `opts.to`

 - excludes certain files like .git, node_modules etc.
-- writes an revision.json containing the product name, timestamp and dependencies

 **Kind**: instance method of [<code>Deploy</code>](#Deploy)
 <a name="Deploy+writeRevisionJson"></a>